ytisf/PyExfil/README.md

 * NTP requests.
 * BGP Open.

 Package is still not really usable and will provide multiple issues.
 Please wait for a more reliable version to come along.
+You can track changes at the official [GitHub page](http://ytisf.github.io/PyExfil/).
 The release of Symantec's Regin research was the initiator of this module.
 It is inspired by some of the features of [Regin](http://www.symantec.com/connect/blogs/regin-top-tier-espionage-tool-enables-stealthy-surveillance).
 Go read about it :)

 ## Techniques